TasosTheodoropoulos/M_crisis/README.md

-# The Hubble tension, the $M$ crisis of late time $H(z)$ deformation models and the reconstruction of quintessence Lagrangians
+# The Hubble tension, the M crisis of late time H(z) deformation models and the reconstruction of quintessence Lagrangians

 [![Travis](https://img.shields.io/badge/language-Mathematica-green.svg)]()